anvil-ui/anvil/README.md

 * `Anvil.Renderable` - functional interface that one should implement to describe layout structure, style and data bindings.

-* `Anvil.mount(ViewGroup, Anvil.Renderable)` - mounts renderable layout into a
+* `Anvil.mount(View, Anvil.Renderable)` - mounts renderable layout into a
-	ViewGroup
+	View or a ViewGroup

-* `Anvil.unmount(ViewGroup)` - unmounts renderable layout from the ViewGroup
+* `Anvil.unmount(View)` - unmounts renderable layout from the View
-	removing all its child views
+	removing all its child views if it's a ViewGroup

 * `Anvil.render()` - starts a new render cycle updating all mounted views